Deformation Quantization via Categorical Factorization Homology: Introduction

 We prove that deforming `local' functors (homology theories) from (oriented) two-dimensional manifolds to $\PCat{0}$ is equivalent to deforming the corresponding framed $\operatorname{aP}_2$-categories.
 More precisely we show \begin{reptheorem}{Thm: quant FH} The following diagram commutes and the horizontal functors are equivalences

 \end{reptheorem}

 For a surface $\Sigma$ with boundary and $k$ marked points on its boundary $V\subset \partial \Sigma $, the embedding of disks near those points equips $\int_\Sigma \Ca$ with the structure of a module category over $\Ca^k$.
-Thus for every object ${o}\in \int_\Sigma \Ca $, one can define the \emph{internal endomorphism algebra} $\End_{\Ca}({o})\in \widehat{\Ca}^{\boxtimes k} $ (see Definition \ref{defn:InternalEndAlg} and \cite[Def.~3.5]{safronovQMM}).
-Here $\widehat{\Ca}$ is the free cocompletion of $\Ca$.
+Thus for every object ${o}\in \int_\Sigma \Ca $, one can define the \emph{internal endomorphism algebra} $\IEAlong{\Ca}{o}\in \widehat{\Ca}^{\,\boxtimes k} $ (see Definition \ref{defn:InternalEndAlg} and \cite[Def.~3.5]{safronovQMM}).
+Here $\widehat{\Ca}$ is the free cocompletion of $\Ca$ and $\boxtimes$ denotes the Kelly tensor product of locally presentable $\Va$-categories (see Section \ref{sect:the-2cat-VPres}).
 In Section~\ref{ssec:IntEndAlg} we show that categorical deformations also lead to deformations of internal endomorphism algebras.

-The embedding of the empty set into $\Sigma$ induces a canonical pointing of $\int_\Sigma \Ca$ and we denote its internal endomorphism algebra by $E_{\Sigma,V}$.
-The last Section of our paper is concerned with describing the Poisson structures on $E_{\Sigma,V}$ and their deformation quantization explicitly.
+The embedding of the empty set into $\Sigma$ induces a canonical pointing of $\int_\Sigma \Ca$ and we denote its internal endomorphism algebra by $\IEAsymbol_{\Sigma,V}$.
+The last Section of our paper is concerned with describing the Poisson structures on $\IEAsymbol_{\Sigma,V}$ and their deformation quantization explicitly.
 The main example will be the moduli spaces of flat principal $G$-bundles for a reductive algebraic group $G$.

-We start by showing in Proposition~\ref{prop:MarkedFusionInternalEndAlgs} that gluing $\Sigma$ along two marked points $v_1,v_2$ on its boundary and adding one new marked point corresponds to applying $\widehat{\otimes}\colon \widehat{C}\boxtimes \widehat{C} \to \widehat{C}$ on the two factors in $\widehat{C}^{\boxtimes k}$ corresponding to $v_1$ and $v_2$ to $E_{\Sigma,V}$.
-This allows us to compute $E_{\Sigma,V}$ gluing $\Sigma$ together from disks with two marked points.
+We start by showing in Proposition~\ref{prop:MarkedFusionInternalEndAlgs} that gluing $\Sigma$ along two marked points $v_1,v_2$ on its boundary and adding one new marked point corresponds to applying $\widehat{\otimes}\colon \widehat{C}\boxtimes \widehat{C} \to \widehat{C}$ on the two factors in $\widehat{C}^{\boxtimes k}$ corresponding to $v_1$ and $v_2$ to $\IEAsymbol_{\Sigma,V}$.
+This allows us to compute $\IEAsymbol_{\Sigma,V}$ gluing $\Sigma$ together from disks with two marked points.
 In Section~\ref{sec: Fusion and Poisson} we apply this to ribbon $\mathsf{aP}_2$-categories and derive an explicit formula for the Poisson structure in Theorem~\ref{Thm: gluing Poisson}.
 Explicitly, we get that excision for factorization homology recovers fusion for Poisson structures~\cite{AKSM, SeveraCenters}.
 Using skein theory these results give generalizations of the Goldman Poisson structures defined by resolving crossings as we show in Proposition~\ref{prop:goldman}.
 Finally, in Section~\ref{sec:CS} we apply these result to character stacks.